Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Droplet spreading on a spherical surface

 \Cref{fig:transient-shapes-of-droplet-spreading-on-a-spherical-surface} shows the droplet's shapes at different instances during spreading.
 The droplet's spreading dynamics are similar to those observed on a flat surface, as previously discussed in \cref{sec:Droplet-spreading-on-a-flat-surface}.
 At the beginning of spreading, initial rapid spreading locally at the contact line is observed, as shown in \cref{fig:transient-shapes-of-droplet-spreading-on-a-spherical-surface-0_0002}.
 As the simulation time progresses, the droplet's apex velocity increases in the downward direction (\cref{fig:transient-shapes-of-droplet-spreading-on-a-spherical-surface-0_01}), and the global shape of the droplet starts to change until the droplet attains the equilibrium shape (\cref{fig:transient-shapes-of-droplet-spreading-on-a-spherical-surface-0_05}).

-The numerical solution of the contact radius $r$ and equilibrium height $e$ involves identifying the boundary cells that contain the contact line.\ The contact line position $\textbf{x}_{\Gamma}$ is determined by identifying the intersection point of the interface element $\Sigma$ and the domain boundary $\partial \Omega$ (as shown in \cref{fig:contact_line_detection}).
-To locate this point, the signed distances $\Phi_v$ are reconstructed at the vertices $v \in V$ of the boundary interface cells $\Omega_{c,\Sigma}$ that have $V$ vertices and $F_c$ faces.
-For a face $f\in F_c$ with an intersection point, the signed distance values $\Phi_v$ must change signs when looping over its vertices (as depicted in~\cref{fig:contact_line_detection}).
-If the intersection point is within the cell, it is marked as a contact line cell, and the contact angle is subsequently calculated using the interface normal $\textbf{n}_{\Sigma}(t, \textbf{x}(t))$ and the outward unit normal vector $\textbf{n}_{\partial\Omega}$ to the boundary as

-Identifying a contact line can be challenging due to the formation of wisps - small artificial interface elements that appear in the bulk phase (as discussed by \citet{maric2018enhanced}).
-To address this issue, an OpenFOAM function object was developed to detect and remove wisps from the contact line detection process.
+The numerical solution of the contact radius $r$ and equilibrium height $e$ involves identifying the boundary cells that contain the contact line.
+Identifying a contact line (cf. \cref{algo:CL}) can be challenging due to the formation of wisps, i.e., small artificial interface elements that appear in the bulk phase (as discussed by \citet{maric2018enhanced}).
+To address this issue, an OpenFOAM function object was developed to detect and successfully remove wisps from the contact line detection process (see \Cref{algo:wisp-detection} for details).